 But, coatings, like all of our other handy appliances can, and do wear out.
-Over time they get scratched, dented and can start to flake off.
-Now, although I am a fan of inner pots which have coatings, I always worry about some of these materials ending up in the food so, as soon as I see signs of degradation, its time to replace the pot.
-No one want to take chances with their, or their families health!
+Over time they get scratched, dented, and can start to flake off.
+Now, although I am a fan of inner pots which have coatings, I always worry about some of these materials ending up in the food so, as soon as I see signs of degradation, it’s time to replace the pot.
+No one wants to take chances with their, or their families health!

 Holes or Cracks

 Old pots wear out.
 If you have burnt the bottom too many times or if the coating has become damaged then they may rust.
 This can cause holes which, obviously aren’t a good thing.
 So, at the first sign of a hole developing, throw the pot in the trash.
 With ceramic or clay pots you need to watch out for chips or cracks.
 These weaken the pot and can cause it to break, and that’s not something you want to happen while it’s full of hot food that you are carrying across the kitchen.
 So, safety first; replace the pot.